Achieved an overall ROAS of 5.36 on Google Shopping since working together

 Following this, we were able to expand our audience base further by creating Lookalike and Lifetime Value audiences.
 The former based on the profiles of people who had visited the website or engaged with the brand and the latter on those who had purchased two or more times.

-We began the activity by building campaigns backed by extensive keyword research to avoid bidding on incredibly expensive terms.
+We built campaigns backed by extensive keyword research to avoid bidding on expensive terms that would not drive efficient results.
 The House Outfit fits into a significantly competitive market space meaning we needed to target a large variety of keywords, both generic and specific.

 Also, due to the visual nature of the products, we launched a Google Shopping campaign to support our search activity.